odinuv/web/en/apv/walkthrough/pagination/index.md

 by adding or subtracting one from current page value.
 Last page number can be calculated by subtracting one from page count (because it starts from zero).

 Links for previous or first page should be visible only if current page is larger than zero.
-Similarly links for next and last page should be visible on other pages than the last one.
+Similarly, links for next and last page should be visible on other pages than the last one.

+Updated file `persons-list.latte`:

 {: .solution}
 {% highlight php %}